flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

         ![lat-rev-fpln.png](../assets/beginner-guide/mcdu/mcdu-latrev.png){loading=lazy width=50%}

-    - Type in `OKTEM` so it's visible in the scratchpad.
+    - Type in `DIZIM` so it's visible in the scratchpad.
-    - Use `LSK3R` to enter `OKTEM` as the next waypoint on your flight plan.
+    - Use `LSK3R` to enter `DIZIM` as the next waypoint on your flight plan.

 ^^Planning the Arrival^^

-For the purposes of this guide, we will pre-plan our arrival into EGCC via the `OKTEM1M` STAR into 23R.
+For the purposes of this guide, we will pre-plan our arrival into EGCC via the `AXCIS1M` STAR into 23R.

 !!! info "STAR"
     Standard Terminal Arrival Route